Check out the latest COVID-19 assistance programs: Support for Individuals and businesses during COVID-19

 Avoid staff meetings and group activities.
-Stagger office lunch hours.
-Sanitize your place of business twice per week (double-check with your local health authority on how to do this effectively.
+Stagger office lunch hours and coffee breaks.
+Sanitize your place of business twice per week (double check with your local health authority on how to do this effectively).

-- Avoid touching our eyes, nose or mouth, especially with unwashed hands.
+- Avoid touching eyes, nose or mouth, especially with unwashed hands.

 - Avoid close contact with people who are sick.

 - Cough and sneeze into your sleeve and NOT your hands.

 - Stay home if you are sick to avoid spreading illness to others.”

 I would even go so far as to recommend that each employee sign this to show that they are aware of their responsibility.
 I would also expect that WSIB and other WCB provincial organizations will provide leadership in this regard.